 R-2 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

-608.3 STATE AND LOCAL REPORTS AND FILINGS - The Secretary shall cause to be made all reports and non-tax filings and shall requisition from the Treasurer checks with which to pay any applicable fees required by its state of incorporation and by any other state or municipality in which it operates.
+608.3 STATE AND LOCAL REPORTS AND FILINGS - The Secretary shall cause to be made all reports and non-tax filings and shall requisition from the Paid Staff checks with which to pay any applicable fees required by its state of incorporation and by any other state or municipality in which it operates.

 608.4 PUBLIC AVAILABILITY OF CERTAIN INFORMATION - WSI shall cause to be made available at a reasonable location and time determined by WSI to anyone requesting to see a copy of WSI’s federal income tax and information returns for each of the last three years, and a copy of the materials submitted by USA Swimming to include WSI in USA Swimming’s group exemption ruling as required pursuant to IRS Code section 6104 and any similar requirements of applicable state or local laws.